symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-.. note:: Get the node's public key quering ``http://<node-url>:3000/node/info``.
+.. note:: Get the node's public key by querying ``http://<node-url>:3000/node/info``.

-The **proxy private key** is securely shared **encrypted**, being only readable by the node owner.
-Moreover, the remote account does not own any mosaics, so the node owner can't disrupt the security of the main account.
+The **special encrypted message** ensures that the **proxy private key** is securely shared, only readable by the node owner.
+Moreover, the remote account does not possess any mosaics.
+The valuable assets remain safely in the main account where the node owner cannot disrupt security.

 4. Announce both transactions together with an :ref:`AggregateCompleteTransaction <aggregate-complete>`, signing it with your **main account**.